Corporate social responsibility and sustainability report

-Self Storage Group’s goal is to be the preferred self-storage provider in Scandinavia and generate profitability and return to our shareholders.
+Self Storage Group’s goal is to be the preferred self-storage provider in Scandinavia and generate profitability and return to its shareholders.
 The Group focuses on lean operations and automations.
-At the same time SSG aspires to offer industry leading customer service.
-The Group aims to develop a business model that is sustainable with low carbon footprint, and believes it to be important that we engage in how we can make a difference for costumers as well as for our employees.
+At the same time SSG aspire to offer industry leading customer service.
+The Group aims to develop a business model that is sustainable with low carbon footprint, and believes that it is important that the Group engage in how it can make a difference for costumers as well as for its employees.
 The Board of Directors emphasises the importance of sustainability as an integral part of the company’s operations and development.

-We are determined to include sustainability as an integrated part of our business.
-Sustainability is on the agenda in the management meetings to ensure continuously improvements.
-Even though our business model in general has a low carbon footprint, SSG still has potential related to sustainability.
-Management has evaluated how the Group can improve and integrate sustainability in the daily operations, and in 2020 policies, targets, responsibilities, and action plans were established to continue the journey in a more formalized structure to achieve these potentials.
+Sustainability is an integrated part of SSGs business.
+Sustainability is on the agenda in the management and board meetings to ensure continuously improvements.
+Even though the self-storage industry in general has a low carbon footprint, SSG still has potential related to sustainability.
+Management has evaluated how the Group can improve and integrate sustainability in the daily operations, and policies, targets, responsibilities, and action plans are established to continue the journey in a more formalized structure to achieve these potentials.

 The Corporate Social Responsibility and Sustainability Report has been developed in accordance with the Global Reporting Initiative Standards (GRI), GRI Core option.
 The GRI Standards, applicable to all industries, include both relevant disclosures for a range of economic, environmental, and social topics as well as reporting principles related to the reporting process.

 The Group has prioritised three of the seventeen Sustainable Development Goals set out in the UN’s 2030 Agenda for Sustainable Development.
 SSG sees the following goals as particularly significant to its business and the solutions the Group can contribute to: